hassanmortagy/Onion-Analytics/README.md

 * To compute the value of this ML forecasting tool run *Onion-Analytics/Business Value/ValueOnionVFinal.R*
 ---

-## Checkout the folder *Presentation And Report* for a presentation and details of this project
+## Check out the folder *Presentation And Report* for a presentation and details of this project